 How to Launch a Startup and Avoid Burnout

 Your startup is your life.
 We get it.
 You've lived it.
 Breathed it.
 And nurtured it as if it were a child.
 Now it's off the ground, and you're working hard to make it succeed.
-But a surefire way of doing just the opposite is by running yourself into the ground.
+But a surefire way of doing the opposite is running yourself into the ground.
 Don't do that!

 Startup Burnout